 When they were young, it was easy as there are so many options.
 And let’s face it: little people tend to be more joyful.
 But by 16, figuring out a great summer – or even a good one – gets tricky.
 These teens have aged out of a lot of activities, and they may not be old enough or ready for others.
 So how is a 16-year-old supposed to find things to do during the summer?

-The Your Teen editorial staff put our heads together to brainstorm ideas for the 16-year-old in your life.
+The Your Teen editorial staff put our heads together to brainstorm summer activities for the16-year-olds in your life.
 While teens may want to hit pause during the summer, like the flowers in our garden, we want them to grow in some way, and each of these ideas offer ample opportunities for them to gain confidence and skills as they develop new interests and passions.

-Helping out is a great way to step out of our own bubbles, support others, and learn about possible career paths.
+Helping out is a great summer activity for 16-year-olds.
+It allows them to step out of their own bubbles, support others, and learn about possible career paths.
 So many places need extra hands.
 Perhaps they could spend time with patients at a nursing home or hospital.
 Maybe they could provide support for a program at their place of worship.
 How fun would it be to assist at the library and be a book buddy for a young reader who will think your teen is soooo cool?
 If your teen isn’t a people person, maybe they’d like to help out at an animal shelter or a food bank.

 There are also volunteer activities that include travel.
 Several organizations (Rustic Pathways comes to mind) offer service trips that are geared for teenagers.
 These programs combine cultural immersion with community service.